gamesbook/pyprototypr/docs/card_decks.rst

 `↑ <table-of-contents_>`_

 This command allows for a dataset to be used as the source for values or properties making up a Card.
+Because values now have "names" they can be accessed and used in the `Supporting Commands`_ - this is usually the primary reason to supply a data source this way.

 There are five possible types of data sources: